ComfyAssets/ComfyUI_PromptManager/README.md

 A comprehensive ComfyUI custom node that extends the standard text encoder with persistent prompt storage, advanced search capabilities, automatic image gallery system, and powerful ComfyUI workflow metadata analysis using SQLite.

+# 🚀 Prompt Manager v2 Rewrite

+We’ve been hard at work on a **complete UI rewrite** of Prompt Manager.
+The new version brings over all features from v1, introduces a dark theme (v2 look), and adds **negative prompt support**.

+## ✨ What’s New
+- Unified dark theme UI (v2)
+- Table view (for power users) and Card view (for quick browsing)
+- Negative prompt field with clear highlighting
+- Streamlined toolbar & filters

+---

+## 📊 Progress

+**Rewrite completion status:**

+- [█████████░░] 85% done

+✅ Core features migrated
+✅ Dark UI overhaul
+✅ Table + Card views
+✅ Negative prompt handling
+⬜ API integration & real data wiring
+⬜ Community feedback + polish pass

+---

+## 🧪 Call for Beta Testers

+We’d love your help testing Prompt Manager v2 before release!

+- Try the new UI locally
+- Report bugs, UI quirks, or feature requests
+- Share feedback on usability & performance

+👉 Open an [Issue](../../issues) with feedback or join the discussion in [Discussions](../../discussions).

+---

+💡 Thanks to everyone who has supported this project—your input drives its evolution!

 ## Overview

 ![Prompt Manager Interface](images/pm-01.png)